Center for Criminology & Socio-Legal Studies

 Founded in 1979 by Professor Lyle Shannon, The Center for Criminology and Socio-Legal Studies is a venue that allows faculty, graduate students, and undergraduate students to study crime, law, deviance, mental health, and social control.

 Center for the Study of Group Processes

-On January 20, 1992, the Center for the Study of Group Processes was formally established in the Department of Sociology at The University of Iowa.
+On January 20, 1992, the Center for the Study of Group Processes was formally established in the Department of Sociology and Criminology at The University of Iowa.
 This represents an explicit commitment by the University to provide infrastructural support for multidisciplinary research on group processes.

 Iowa Social Science Research Center